Lochnivar/ashverse/world-building/california-independence.md

 ### The Divorce

-By the time the referendum happens (say, 1932), the rest of the continent is basically holding the door open and saying:
+By the time the referendum happens (5 November 1872), the rest of the continent is basically holding the door open and saying:

 **"Here's your hat, here's your coat, don't let the Golden Gate hit you on the way out."**

 California thinks it's a triumphant declaration of independence.
 Everyone else treats it like a long-overdue eviction.

-Joint press release, 1933:
+Joint press release, 14 February 1873:

-**"The United States and the Republic of California have agreed to a peaceful and mutually beneficial separation, effective 1 January 1934.
+**"The United States and the Republic of California have agreed to a peaceful and mutually beneficial separation, effective 4 July 1873.
 Both nations look forward to a continued close relationship."**

 Translation from the U.S. side, whispered in every bar from Seattle to Boston: